Menopause, Weight Gain, and Exercise Tips

 Good Exercise Choices After Menopause

-- Low-impact aerobics increases heart and respiratory rates.
-Walking is one of the best choices because you can do it anywhere, anytime.
+- Low-impact aerobics are good for your heart and lungs.
+Walking, for example, is one of the best choices, because you can do it anywhere, anytime.
 Other examples of aerobic exercises include swimming, cycling, aerobics, tennis, and dance.
 Exercise moderately for at least 30 minutes most, if not all, days of the week.

 - Whenever you can, add activity to your day.
-Wash the car, play hide and seek with your grandchildren, get in a game of ping pong.
+Wash the car, play hide and seek with your kids or grandchildren, get in a game of ping pong, etc.

 Before you begin exercising:

 - Talk to your doctor about a new exercise program.
 Choose activities you enjoy so you'll stick with your workouts.